-In FY2020, over 95% of the non-elderly/disabled households who joined the program via the MTW wait list now have a goal plan and are meeting with HACSM staff at least once every six months through office visits, phone calls, email check ins and more.
+In FY2022, over 77% of the non-elderly/disabled MTW households participated in the Family Self-Sufficiency (FSS) Program with an active Individual Goal Plan.
+The FSS families meet with HACSM Family Self-Sufficiency Coordinators at least once every four months through virtual meetings, phone calls, email check ins and more.
 The increased frequency of meeting with families has helped HACSM staff to directly work with families in a focused, more personal way, to stay on track with their short and long-term goals including increasing their income potential through education and employment advancement, personal growth and increased financial knowledge.